 This position is intended for an ambitious and talented individual interested in applying their skills to the discipline of vascular physiology.
-Applicants should have prior knowledge and experience of working with either the microtubule network or within vascular physiology.
-Applicants should have undertaken training in patch-clamp electrophysiology and have experience with certain molecular biology techniques, such as immunostaining with super-resolution microscopy, Western blotting and quantitative PCR.
+Applicants should have prior knowledge and experience of working with either the microtubule network or within vascular physiology, and have experience in proteomics.
+Mass spectrometry experience would be particularly beneficial as would experience with certain molecular biology techniques, such as immunostaining with super-resolution microscopy, Western blotting and quantitative PCR.
 Additional desirable skills include experience working with rodents, arterial dissection and myography, however these are not essential.
 You will be expected to work closely with other members of a growing team, therefore excellent communication skills are essential.

 Applicants should hold, or be close to completing, an MSc within a relevant field of physiology, pharmacology or a related discipline.